Here’s Why Having a Good Partner Literally Makes You Healthier

 This is the part I geek out over.

 When you’re in a supportive relationship, your brain actually works differently.
-Studies using brain imaging have shown that people who feel loved and supported have:
+There are studies using brain imaging that show that people who feel loved and supported have more activity in brain regions tied to reward and safety, less activity in fear and threat centers, and higher levels of oxytocin (the “love hormone” that calms stress responses).

-And over time, those brain shifts influence everything from immune function to digestive health to how well you bounce back from illness.
+And over time, those brain shifts influence everything from immune function to digestive health to how well you bounce back from catching that cold your coworkers were spreading around like butter on toast.

 The Mental Health Boost

-Unsurprisingly, a supportive partner also makes you mentally stronger.
+Like I mentioned earlier, a supportive partner also makes you mentally stronger over time.

 Love = Accountability (In the Best Way)

-We’ve all been there: skipping workouts, eating junk, forgetting to drink water, putting off that dentist appointment.
+We’ve all been there: skipping workouts, eating junk, forgetting to drink water, putting off that dentist appointment, saying we’re going to cut back on alcohol, the list goes on and on.

-A supportive partner?
-They gently nudge you back on track.
+A supportive partner tends to gently nudge you back on track.

 “Hey, want to go for a walk?”